teaching-ml/2020/index.md

 * an (interactive) visualization of stochastic gradient decent
 * ...

+Each paper is kindly asked to answer at least the following questions (if applicable):

+* what is the target audience?
+* what is the expected skill set of the target audience?
+* what are the key questions your approach wants to answer?
+* what are the teaching objectives?
+* what are key points you wish to address?

+### Paper Format

+Papers must be written in English and formatted according to the [ICML 2019 latex template](https://www.overleaf.com/latex/templates/icml-2019-submission-template/vkqjjvzjvhdc).

+The maximum length of papers is 4 pages (excluding references and acknowledgements) in this format.
+The program chairs reserve the right to reject any over-length papers without review.
+Papers that ‘cheat’ the page limit by, including but not limited to, using smaller than specified margins or font sizes will also be treated as over-length.
+Note that for example negative vspaces are also not allowed.

+Additional materials (e.g. proofs, audio, images, video, data, or source code) can be provided as URLs inside the paper of your submission.
+The reviewers and the program committee reserve the right to judge the paper solely on the basis of the 4 pages; looking at any additional material is at the discretion of the reviewers and is not required.

+We strive to pursue a double-blind review process.
+All papers need to be ‘best-effort’ anonymized.
+We strongly encourage to also make code and data available anonymously (e.g., in an anonymous git repository or Dropbox folder).
+It is allowed to have a (non-anonymous) pre-print online, but it should not be cited in the submitted paper to preserve anonymity.
+Reviewers will be asked not to search for them.

+### Paper Reviews

-We will conduct an open peer review using [openreview.net](https://openreview.net) on all contributions and select contributions based on the reviewers feedback.
+We will conduct an open double-blinded peer review using [openreview.net](https://openreview.net) on all contributions and select contributions based on the reviewers feedback.
 Here are important dates:

 - April 27, 2020: Submission opens
 - June 26, 2020: Submission Deadline (no submissions past this date)
 - August 1, 2020: Paper Confirmations

 Each submitted paper will be reviewed publicly by at least two experienced machine learning instructors.
 If you'd like to help out reviewing papers, please let us know and open an issue [here](repo) or [contact us](mailto:p.steinbach@hzdr.de).

 ## Workshop